Tave

 Tave vs HoneyBookCompetitor Comparison

 If you are comparing Tave vs HoneyBook, you are likely a photographer or creative professional deciding which platform should run your client management.
 Both are popular with wedding and portrait photographers, both handle contracts, invoicing, and scheduling, and both have loyal user bases.
-But they are built on different philosophies -- and a major brand change adds a new variable.
+But they are built on different philosophies, and a major brand change adds a new variable.
 Tave was acquired by VSCO in May 2025 and rebranded as VSCO Workspace in August 2025.
+All six members of the original Tave team joined VSCO, and VSCO doubled the size of the Workspace team.
 Throughout this article we refer to it as Tave (VSCO Workspace).
 The core CRM functionality remains the same under the new brand, though the acquisition has raised questions about long-term product direction among some users.

-HoneyBook, meanwhile, raised prices significantly in early 2025 and continues to gate key features behind its Essentials plan.
+HoneyBook, meanwhile, raised prices significantly in February 2025 (the Starter plan jumped 89%, from $19/month to $36/month) and continues to gate key features like automation and SMS reminders behind its Essentials plan.
 Both platforms have trade-offs worth understanding before you commit.

-This comparison uses current pricing from each platform's official site, review data from G2 and Capterra, and documented feature sets as of April 2026.
+This comparison uses current pricing from each platform's official site, review data from G2, Capterra, and documented feature sets as of April 2026.

 Quick verdict

 Choose HoneyBook if you want a polished all-in-one proposal-to-payment flow (Smart Files), need AI features, prefer a visual booking pipeline, or prioritize mobile app quality.
-Just budget for the Essentials plan ($49/month annual) to unlock automation and scheduling.
+Just budget for the Essentials plan ($49/month annual) to unlock automation, SMS reminders, and more than 1 scheduling session type.

-The short version: Tave (VSCO Workspace) is the photography specialist -- deeper in its niche but narrower in scope.
-HoneyBook is the broader creative-business platform -- slicker interface, wider audience, but more expensive per user and feature-gated on lower plans.
+The short version: Tave (VSCO Workspace) is the photography specialist, deeper in its niche but narrower in scope.
+HoneyBook is the broader creative-business platform, slicker interface and wider audience, but more expensive per user and feature-gated on lower plans.

 CRM and lead management